 5 Marketing Tips to Build a Referral Based Business

-What does that mean?
-It means most of our new clients and leads come from others telling their friends, family and colleagues about us and suggesting they hire us.
+Almost all of our new client projects come in through referrals.
+That means most of our new clients and leads come from others telling their friends, family and colleagues about us and suggesting they hire us.

 Our most lucrative clients — and frankly our favorite clients — have been the results of someone else’s referral.

 Imagine how different your life and your business would be if your phone rang every day, and your inbox had messages in it everyday from people who want to work with you because their friend recommended you?
-Awesome right!
+Imagine how much less stress there would be over marketing?
+What a relief!

 Here are 5 marketing tips to help you build a successful referral based business: